HeadlightLabs/slate/slate/source/includes/sept-2018/_api.html.md

 You can connect to our shared simulation server here (just pick one):

 * headlight-tournament-1.herokuapp.com
 * headlight-tournament-2.herokuapp.com
 * headlight-tournament-3.herokuapp.com
 * headlight-tournament-4.herokuapp.com
 * headlight-tournament-5.herokuapp.com

+If you need to know the port for any reason, the port is 80.

 Or you can [download the simulation server and run it yourself here](https://github.com/HeadlightLabs/Tournament-API).
 Take a look at the README for instructions on how to install it.